jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ## Print Stock Reorder Advice

-- Print Stock Reorder Advice can be used for you to check which items have quantities below the set reorder level (set in maintain stock item)
+- Print Stock Reorder Advice can be used to check which items have quantities below the set reorder level (set in Maintain Stock Item)

 ### How to Print Stock Reorder Advice